'Say NO To Suburbia' | (Updated 29/3/10) |

 Having to use Melbourne's ResCode and metropolitan standards has had a devastating impact on our rural towns, so we say 'good on you' to Council for adding its voice to the already substantial chorus, and more grease to Council's elbow on this one.

-CURRENT Hello, Hello, Hello - Where Did Statement Of Planning Policy No. 8 Go?
+Hello, Hello, Hello - Where Did Statement Of Planning Policy No. 8 Go?

 (16/7/08 - P) Council's 'review' of Macedon Ranges' Municipal Strategic Statement (MSS) and Local Policies sees the Macedon Ranges Policy dropped from the Macedon Ranges planning scheme.
 MRRA says, we want it elevated to State policy, not shredded